education.vic.gov.au

 Australian National Flag

 The Australian Government presents an Australian National Flag to every new government school upon opening.
-It is generally expected that a flag will last around 7 years.
 If a new flag is required, schools can request a replacement from either the federal member of parliament for their electoral division or a senator from the state of Victoria.

 Schools must fly the Australian National Flag on the following days if they are open: